xuwang/kube-aws-terraform/docs/05-manage-resources.md

 Using Terraform to manage AWS resources means you can do incremental changes safely.
 You can plan, show, apply, destroy resources.
-For example, you wan to change node's instance type or re-size the autoscaling group, or update cloud-configurtaion to add systemd units etc.
+For example, you wan to change node's instance type or re-size the autoscaling group, or update cloud-configuration to add systemd units etc.

 In general you can manage resources like this: